How do I solve difficult demolding and concrete sticking issues?

 Related Questions

-How can I eliminate air bubbles (blowholes) and pitting on the concrete surface?
+How can I reduce air bubbles, blowholes and pitting on a concrete surface?

 How can I prevent air bubbles in precast concrete?